RazorClient/reakula/CODE_OF_CONDUCT.md

 # Code of Conduct

 Re-Akula is an open-source project and we welcome contributions from the community.
-We expect all contributors to adhere to the [Code of Conduct](CODE_OF_CONDUCT.md).
+We expect all contributors to adhere to the **Code of Conduct**.
 Please read the document before contributing to the project.